nahhididwin/HF-H256/README.md

 A useful hash support discord bot, Hash function using SHA-256.

-# How to config HF-H256?
+# How to edit source code HF-H256?

 1. Open Terminal (CMD/Powershell), and run this :
 pip install -U discord.py